kedacore/keda-olm-operator/README.md

 The installation of KEDA is triggered by the creation of [a `KedaController` custom resource](config/samples/keda_v1alpha1_kedacontroller.yaml).
-Only custom resource named `keda` in namespace `keda` will trigger the installation, reconfiguration, or removal of the KEDA Controller resources.
+Only custom resource named `keda` in the namespace where the operator was installed (typically, `keda`) will trigger the installation, reconfiguration, or removal of the KEDA Controller resources.

-There could be only one KEDA Controller in the cluster.
+There should be only one KEDA Controller in the cluster.

 ### `KedaController` Spec
 ```